demeterandino/roadside-delivery-po-portfolio/02-product/kpis-and-slas.md

 ---

 ### F) Rollback rate
-**Definition:** share of devices/sites in a cohort that required rollback after activation.
+**Definition:** share of devices/sites in a release that required rollback after activation.
 **Why it matters:** a high rollback rate suggests release instability or variant incompatibilities.

 **Example SLA (illustrative):**
-- < 5% rollback rate in canary/pilot cohorts
+- < 5% rollback rate in canary/pilot items

 ---